aditya-tallhari/aditya-tallhari/README.md

 - 🥇 Completed Android Development Internship @ UEF EdTech (6 weeks)
 - 🛠️ Built and deployed 2+ full-stack projects (React + Firebase)
-- 🚀 Participated in multiple college-level hackathons
+- 🚀 Participated in college-level hackathons
 - 📜 Certificate: Firebase in Practice (LinkedIn Learning)

 ---
 ### 🧠 Fun & Goals

 - 📚 Mastering advanced state management in React & Context API
 - 🚀 Planning to publish my first Android app on the Google Play Store
-- 🧩 Exploring motion UI design with Framer Motion and Lottie animations
 - 🌐 Contributing more to open-source and hackathons in 2025

 ---